mohamedaithocine/weather-app/README.md

 ALI, ILYAS M <br>

-In the project directory, you can run the program by :
+In the project directory, you can run the program by running the following commands in the terminal :

 ### `npm install`